 The primary method of communication to alert faculty, staff, and students of an emergency is through a mass notification system.
-The University uses RAVE mass notification system, which is a web-based system that allows designated University officials to send time sensitive communication to university students, faculty, and staff.
-The RAVE system offers an opt-in feature that allows visitors, guests, and contractors to receive RAVE notifications while they are connected to the Wentworth campus.
-There are two sign-up options: short term and long term.
-Short term is advised for those attending a campus event or visiting for a few days.
-Long term is advised for those working or affiliated with the campus for an extended time such as contractors, cafeteria workers or cleaning crew members that are on the campus during the week.
+The University uses the RAVE mass notification system, a web-based system that allows designated University officials to send time-sensitive communication to university students, faculty, and staff.
+The RAVE system offers an opt-in feature that allows visitors, guests, and contractors to receive RAVE notifications while visiting the Wentworth campus.
+There are two sign-up options: short-term and long-term.
+Short-term is advised for those attending a campus event or visiting for a few days.
+Long-term is advised for those working or affiliated with the campus for an extended time, such as contractors, cafeteria workers, or cleaning crew members on campus during the week.

-- For Short Term, text the word: WITEVENT to phone number 226787.
+- For Short-Term, text the word "WITEVENT" to phone number 226787.
 The texter will receive an immediate acceptance notification on their phone.
-The opt-in is good for three days. - For Long Term, text the word: WITALERT to phone number 226787.
+The opt-in is good for three days. - For Long-Term, text the word "WITALERT" to phone number 226787.
 The texter will receive an immediate acceptance notification on their phone.
 The opt-in is good for 180 days.

-The RAVE campus mass notification allows authorized University administrators (such as Police Department personnel) to send a message to the University community within minutes.
+The RAVE campus mass notification allows authorized University administrators (such as Police Department personnel) to message the University community within minutes.
 When deployed, the RAVE mass notification can broadcast messages to the community by several methods: